-Section 93.122(b) of the transportation conformity regulations require that regional emissions analyses in serious, severe, and extreme ozone nonattainment areas and serious carbon monoxide nonattainment areas, with urbanized area populations over 200,000, meet certain network-based modeling requirements, including reconciliation of modeled VMT with HPMS.
+Section 93.122(b) of the transportation conformity regulations require that regional emissions analyses in serious, severe, and extreme ozone nonattainment areas and serious carbon monoxide nonattainment areas, with urbanized area populations over 200,000, meet certain network-based modeling requirements, including reconciliation of modeled vehicle miles of travel (VMT) with the Highway Performance Monitoring System (HPMS) VMT.
 As described in Section 93.122(b)(3), for areas with network-based travel models, a factor (or factors) may be developed to reconcile and calibrate the network-based travel model estimates of VMT in the base year of its validation to the HPMS estimates for the same period.
-In conformity analyses prior to 2005, transportation model estimates of VMT were reconciled with the VMT reported by the Highway Performance Monitoring System (HPMS) to comply with this requirement.
+In conformity analyses prior to 2005, transportation model estimates of VMT were reconciled with the VMT reported by the HPMS to comply with this requirement.